shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 Okay, so you want to travel, but how do you start?

-You've most likely only been exposed to one way of travelling, i.e. "Traveling as the Rich".
+You've most likely only been exposed to one way of travelling, i.e. "Traveling as the Rich" that's the most common way of traveling that's talked about in media, movies and in general.
 However there's another approach that I like to describe as "Traveling as a local"

 What does it mean to travel as a local?
 Traveling as local means you don't see